replicatedhq/help-center/content/docs/tables.md

-+++
-date = "2017-04-10T16:40:43+01:00"
-title = "Tables"
+---
+date: 2017-04-10T16:40:43+01:00
+title: Tables
-draft = false
+draft: false
-weight = 50
+weight: 50
+description: Rows and columns for all sorts of tables
+toc: true
-description = "Rows and columns for all sorts of tables" toc = true bref = "Tables are an essential part of many different contexts.
+bref: Tables are an essential part of many different contexts.
 Kube serves them all and delivers full variety of tables, preformatted to save you time.
-Whatever your requirements are, tables are completely customizable to match them."
+Whatever your requirements are, tables are completely customizable to match them.
-+++
+---

 <h3 class="section-head" id="h-base"><a href="#h-base">Base</a></h3>
 <div class="example">